dedSergius/Auth/README.md

 * [jQuery](http://jquery.com) - JavaScript Library

 ### Installation
-Auth is very easy to install and deploy in a Docker container.
+Auth is very easy to install and deploy in a Docker application.

 ```sh
 cd auth
 docker-compose up -d
 ```
+This command will create a multi-container Docker application that includes Nginx, PHP, MySQL and phpMyAdmin.

+Next, open phpMyAdmin, create a database, and import the **db_structure.sql** file from the **www\auth** folder.

+If necessary, you can change the database connection settings in the **config.php** file in the **www\auth\app** directory.

 License